That's what keeps us all going, the adorable babies, the future, the NEXT

 - A Trifecta pup also comes with a lifetime of ‘tech’ support – we are always here to answer questions and help in any way we can FOR THE LIFE OF THE PUPPY – from AKC Breeders of Merit with a combined history of nearly 100 years in the breed!

 - We welcome your questions.
-Because I do a lot of traveling with my business
+Because I do travel a lot for my business

-and to judge dog shows, you may not hear back from me right away.
-I try to
+and to judge dog shows as well as show dogs, you may not hear back from me right away, so please contact my partner, Jane Will - info below.
+We try to

 answer each and every inquiry concerning puppies or for information on the Pembroke